 And that, of course, happening over the weekend, Antifa in Portland.

-Um, why didn't NBC or ABC refer to Antifa as counter-protesters?
+You know, why didn't NBC or ABC refer to Antifa as counter-protesters?

-I guess it was a counter-protest.
+Because they were, I guess it was a counter-protest.

-That's what they said it was, but they're as you know, extreme as everyone else.
+That's what they said it was, but they're as, you know, extreme as everyone else.

-Well, not only that, Sean, but the numbers that you asked for before this break, it's it there was over twelve hundred people there, and over a thousand of them were the Antifa folks, and the uh the other people, you know, were police escorted because the Antifa people were so violent, they were only separated by about 150 odds between the two opposing groups.
+Well, not only that, Sean, but the numbers that you asked for before this break, there was over 1,200 people there, and over 1,000 of them were the Antifa folks.

-And police had to keep the quote unquote tolerant left away from people who had opinions that differed from their own because they didn't want to hear what they had to say.
+And police had to keep the quote-unquote tolerant left away from people who had opinions that differed from their own because they didn't want to hear what they had to say.

-And like the one guy that kept saying, you know, I'm not here to talk, I'm here to I'm here to fight, I'm here for violence.
+And like the one guy that kept saying, you know, I'm not here to talk.

 You know, think back of Madonna, I think an awful lot about blowing up the White House, huh?

-When's the last time an actor killed the president?
+Or Johnny Depp, when's the last time an actor killed the president?

 It sounds like it may be time to see it happen again.

-Um, are those not huge direct threats towards the president of the United States?
+Are those not huge direct threats towards the president of the United States?

 Well, they have the latest example.

-When then of course severed heads and you know, more recently, Deborah Messing and the genius Michael Moore and Rosie O'Donnell actually blaming Donald Trump for what happened in El Paso.
+And, you know, more recently, Deborah Messing and the genius Michael Moore and Rosie O'Donnell actually blaming Donald Trump for what happened in El Paso.

-I mean, it is such intellectual laziness on their part, and it is there's no real standard for them because they could then apply the same narrative to Elizabeth Warren in Dayton and Bernie Sanders with the incident that happened in the shooting in the ball field that involved Steve Scalise, but they're never gonna do that.
+And it is, there's no real standard for them because they could then apply the same narrative to Elizabeth Warren and Dayton and Bernie Sanders with the incident that happened in the shooting in the ball field that involved Steve Scalise, but they're never going to do that.

-No, we found out in the shooting in Philadelphia that the guy had already been arrested for uh major gun violations.
+No, we found out in the shooting in Philadelphia that the guy had already been arrested for major gun violations.

-No gun law was gonna stop him.
+No gun law was going to stop him.

 The only people that would be denied the use of firearms to protect themselves and their families would be law-abiding, innocent people in Philadelphia.